mateussangalli/RANSAC/README.md

 Used [vcpkg](https://github.com/microsoft/vcpkg) to manage the dependencies.
 The dependencies can be installed with

-`
-./vcpkg install Eigen
+`./vcpkg install Eigen`
+and
-./vcpkg install matplotplusplut
+`./vcpkg install matplotplusplus`
-`

-And the project can be built with `cd build && cmake .. && make`.
+The project can be built with `cd build && cmake .. && make`.

 To run the example with the linear model run ExampleLinear in the build directory.